turbopape/milestones/README.md

 ## License and Credits

-Copyright © 2014 rafik Naccache and Contributors.
+Copyright © 2014 Rafik Naccache and Contributors.

 Distributed under the GNU GPL v3.